voleer/interview-devops-old/README.md

 **Nice to have:** Infrastructure as code (IaC) recently grows in popularity.

 - How is it related to Kubernetes?
-- Would IaC help us; if it would; how do we apply it to our stack?
+- Would IaC help us?
+If it would, how do we apply it to our stack?

 ### 4. (Extra) Ship it.